 While you may provide them with product manuals, they have limitations such as:

 1. Limited Space

 The product manuals only have very restricted space for giving details.
-Thus, the information that is given is selective.
-And any scope of mentioning additional information is ruled out.
+Thus, the information that you can provide is selective.
+And there is no scope of mentioning additional information.